runnndmc/still-positive/README.md

 <br>

 ## Post-MVP:
-   - be able to like, comment and share the podcast video
+   - Be able to like, comment and share the podcast video
    - Have a forum for people to communicate on.
+   - Link to listen on Spotify, Apple Podcasts - etc.
-   - have a blog!
+   - Have a blog!

 <br>